Bensaski/Bensaski/README.md

 **I am currently a Games Development student learning all about computer science and the game development Industry.
 My current focus is on Game Design and Programming, as It is what i am passionate about and what im looking forward to as a career.**

-I'm currently in my third year of university working on a Pirate Themed Android game as my capstone project.
-Once the basis of the game has been developed in the next couple of weeks, you will see a repository you can check out to see how the game progresses.
+I'm currently in my third year of university working on a Pirate Themed Android game as my dissertation project.
+If you would like to see how the game is progressing, checkout the pinned repo below

 In the mean time, have a look at some work I have acomplished whilst learning game development with java - https://github.com/Bensaski/Modern-Space-Invaders